iotserver24/codex/website/docs/support.md

 ### 🏢 **Corporate Sponsorship**

-Is your company using VibeStack Codex?
+Is your company using CodeX?
 Consider becoming a corporate sponsor:

 | Tier | Contribution | Benefits |
 |------|-------------|----------|